Olster1/olster1.github.io/md_files/index.md

 #BR
 #HR
 ##I'm Ollie.
 A game programmer and teacher.
-###I love learning about how games work and teaching the conepts in simple and intuitive ways.
+###I love learning about how games work and teaching the concepts in simple and intuitive ways.
 #HR
 ###<b>Game Engine Development</b>
 ####Direct X